Guided River Trips

 RIVER TRIPS – RAFT/CANOE/KAYAK

 Floating the Rio Grande is the best seat in the house to see the wonders and diversity of the Big Bend.
 We have inflatable rafts, canoes and inflatable kayaks and can accomodate groups of 25-plus.
-For the Devil’s River, click here for our guide services on that beautiful water.
+We also offer the unique Devils River trips.

 The Rio does not keep a constant level year-round, so be sure to check with us for forecast conditions.
 Some favorite river runs are not always feasible if the current is low, and some areas may have up to class III or IV rapids, perhaps a little too much excitement for some.
 The best river levels are in late summer and fall, but there are times during the remainder of the year when an unexpected surge can create perfect conditions for days or weeks.

 Those with little experience will feel most comfortable either riding in one of our big oar rafts or piloting a 2 person inflatable kayak with a partner.
 The inflatable kayaks are easy to maneuver and very forgiving when bumping into boulders.
 Depending on the wind and river current little effort can be required, or considerable effort.
 Water shoes or TEVA style sandals are recommended, flip-flops get lost or stuck in the mud easily.
 Old tennis shoes are also good, or any pair of tennies that you don’t mind having to clean up later.
 A big floppy hat to shade you from the sun is also recommended – keep the sunscreen off your forehead, it tends to run in the eyes when sweating.
 The Devils River recommends alternatives to most sunscreens.
 See the special notes for the Devils River trip.

 On overnight river trips we can provide full-service food prep. for breakfast and dinner, ranging from steaks or chicken and veggies; for breakfast eggs, bacon, cereals and breakfast tacos.